Toast Hawaii: Preparation

 Lightly toasted bread is buttered, covered with a slice of cooked or raw ham, pineapple, and cheese (usually processed cheese), then baked.
-It is also common to place a cocktail cherry, cranberries, or other similar fruit on the finished toast, or to season it with sweet paprika powder.
-Similarly, other "Hawaiian-style" dishes are prepared with pineapple and cheese, such as Hawaiian pizza or Hawaiian steak.
+It is also common to place a maraschino cherry, cranberries, or other similar fruit on the finished toast, or to season it with sweet paprika powder.
+Toast Hawaii is similar to other purportedly "Hawaiian-style" dishes that are prepared with pineapple and cheese, such as Hawaiian pizza or Hawaiian steak.